Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Experiment and Analysis

-The last three metrics, the chamfer match score, hausdorff distance, and contour match score, are used to analyze the style similarity between different model outputs and the reference image, mainly focusing on edges and contours.
-The chamfer match score measures edge similarity, where higher scores indicate more remarkable similarity.
-LPGen (-0.15) performs best with respect to the chamfer match score, suggesting that LPGen's generated images have the most similar edges to the reference image.
-The hausdorff distance measures the maximum edge distance between two images, with lower values indicating more remarkable similarity.
-LPGen (154.54) performs best regarding hausdorff distance, suggesting that LPGen's generated images are closest to the reference image regarding edge similarity.
-The contour match score measures the similarity of contour shapes, with lower values indicating more remarkable similarity.
-LPGen (3.24) performs best regarding the contour match score, indicating that LPGen's generated images have the most similar contour shapes to the reference image.
-LPGen outperforms other models in style similarity in all three metrics: chamfer match score, hausdorff distance, and contour match score.
-This demonstrates that LPGen's generated images have the most similar edges and contour shapes to the reference image, making it the best model for style similarity.
+In Table~\ref{tab:tab1}, the last three metrics, the chamfer match score, hausdorff distance, and contour match score, are used to analyze the style similarity between different model outputs and the reference image, mainly focusing on edges and contours.
+Obviously, LPGen performs best with respect to the chamfer match score, suggesting that LPGen's generated images have the most similar edges to the reference image.
+Meanwhile, LPGen performs best with respect to the hausdorff distance, suggesting that LPGen's generated images are closest to the reference image regarding edge similarity.
+Furthermore, LPGen performs best with respect to the contour match score, indicating that LPGen's generated images have the most similar contour shapes to the reference image.
+Considered comprehensively, the landscape paintings generated by the proposed model have the most similar edges and contour shapes to the reference image, making it the best model for style similarity.